good-loop/doc/pages/index.md

 # Welcome to the doc wiki!

-> Good-Loop is the world’s first ethical advertising network.
+> Good-Loop is the world's first ethical advertising network.
 Our philosophy is that by empowering people to control the adverts they see – you create more inherent value for advertisers.
 We harness this added value to fund charities.

 * [Publishers: How to install Good-Loop directly on your site](/Publishers-How-to-install-Good-Loop-on-your-site.html)
 	* [Wordpress notes](/Wordpress-Ad-Plugins-Notes.html)